Find Affordable College Courses

 Fairfax, VA

-George Mason University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree physical sciences (other) programs.
-Located in the suburb of Fairfax, GMU is a public school with a very large student population.
+George Mason University did quite well in this year’s ranking of the most popular places for physical sciences (other) students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the suburb of Fairfax, GMU is a public college with a very large student population.

 #7